 The hand shake

 People judge each other based on their handshake.
 It’s not hard to get it right.
 Take their hand firmly and pump it up and down twice – for no longer than it takes to say, “Hi.
 Nice to meet you.”
 Any longer than that can get awkward.
 To limp a grip makes you appear weak.
 Too firm, squeezing or crushing the other person’s hand, seem macho and dumb.
 You’re making an impression based on your professionalism not on how strong your hand is.

 Look the interviewer in the eye when they greet you, the same way you’d look at a friend or relative when they arrive.
 Similarly, don’t stare.
 It’s okay to break eye contact and look around if you’re discussing the office or the weather.
 Making proper eye contact makes you seem confident and friendly.
 People who avoid eye contact come across as uncomfortable, anti-social, and insecure.
 Over-staring will make you seem aggressive and weird.

 A warm smile, a friendly professional handshake, and confident eye contact at the outset of your next job interview will go a long way towards nailing the first impression that can impact the rest of your interactions with that employer.
 Because as science has demonstrated, first impressions can be hard to overcome.

-“Facial appearance colors how we feel about someone, and even how we think about who they are,” says Vivian Zayas, professor of psychology at Cornell University.
+“Facial appearance colours how we feel about someone, and even how we think about who they are,” says Vivian Zayas, professor of psychology at Cornell University.
 And you might think that we can modify those impressions.
-“But in our study, people show a lot more consistency in their judgments, and little evidence of revision.”
+“But in our study, people show a lot more consistency in their judgments and little evidence of revision.”